ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 - The incremental nature forces a progressive decoupling between the code and the test which is a great sign for maintainability et increases the possibility of future changes.
 - Because you want the things to be easy to test, you naturally limit the scope of what your functions/classes can do, which increase their internal cohesion.
 They tend to do fewer things but do them better.

-Overall writing tests first has such a strong impact on your design, that it prevent you from doing stupid shit, from becoming your worst enemy and face-planting your project 3 meters underground.
+Overall writing tests first has such a strong impact on your design, namely it prevents you from doing stupid shit, like becoming your worst enemy and face-planting your project 3 meters underground.
+You will actually keep the possibility to continue making changes to your code (see the **excellent youtube channel** [Modern Software Engineering](https://www.youtube.com/@ModernSoftwareEngineeringYT/videos)).

 > - "But Sir Rants, if TDD is that good, why are data scientists not doing it?"
 > - "Young lad, thank you for the very interesting question, allow me to introduce to you: ..."

-## The Top Obstacles That Prevent You From Testing
+## The Top 7 Obstacles That Prevent You From Testing

 Dear reader, I apologize for the sudden surge of click-bait writing style, but this will likely be a long post, anyhow...

-Writing tests is difficult.
-Writing test first in a TDD fashion is actually easier but also requires a stronger shift of mindset.
+Writing tests is difficult, even for seasoned developers.
+However, writing test first with TDD is actually easier but also requires a strong shift of mindset.

 1. Most people advocating for the practice of TDD will repeat that it is an acquired skill, one that you need to train regularly.
     It will take you time and practice to master it.